ZHJEE/OpenTAP/doc/Developer Guide/What is OpenTAP/Readme.md

 What is OpenTAP?
 ============
 OpenTAP is a software solution for fast and easy development and execution of automated test and/or calibration algorithms.
 These algorithms control measurement instruments and possibly vendor-specific *devices under test* (DUTs).
-By leveraging the features of C#/.NET and providing an extendable architecture, the OpenTAP SDK minimizes the code needed to be written by the programmer.
+By leveraging the features of C#/.NET and providing an extendable architecture, OpenTAP minimizes the code needed to be written by the programmer.

 OpenTAP offers a range of functionality and infrastructure for configuring, controlling and executing test algorithms.
 OpenTAP provides an API for implementing plugins in the form of test steps, instruments, DUTs and more.